allanj/pytorch_neural_crf/README.md

 - [ ] Integrate ELMo/BERT as a module instead of just features.
 - [ ] Clean up the code to better organization (e.g., `import` stuff)

+### Contributors
+A huge thanks to @yuchenlin for his contribution in this repo.